-CLEVELAND, OH – WOIO reporter Hannah Catlett’s “investigation” of Ward 2 Councilwoman Juanita Gowdy’s letter to Cleveland council president Kevin Kelley missed the point of the query.
+CLEVELAND, OH – WOIO reporter Hannah Catlett’s “investigation” of Ward 2 Councilwoman Juanita Gowdy’s letter to Cleveland council president Kevin Kelly missed the point of the query.
 Gowdy is a new elected official and she’s been going through records in East Cleveland’s clerk of council’s office to validate oaths, contracts and credentials of the employees and official with whom she’s interacting.

-Catlett obtained Gowdy’s letter and decided to answer her question to Kelley about whether a written agreement between the two cities existed that allowed law enforcement officers on either side to cross municipal borders to make arrests.
+Catlett obtained Gowdy’s letter and decided to answer her question to Kelly about whether a written agreement between the two cities existed that allowed law enforcement officers on either side to cross municipal borders to make arrests.

 Catlett’s not an attorney and her WOIO resume doesn’t show a background in municipal government.
 She spoke to no director of law for any municipal corporation, a prosecuting attorney or the Ohio attorney general.
 She did speak to a former mayor, mayor’s chief of staff, mayor’s special assistant and safety director who suspended Gardner twice; and who refused to promote the twice-convicted offender to sergeant.

 Despite the 4650 words the General Assembly of Ohio wrote into 2935.03 of Ohio’s Revised Code that instructs law enforcement officers of all categories when they have the “authority” to arrest “without warrants” inside and outside their territorial jurisdictions, Catlett accepted Gardner’s criminally-minded “interpretation” that only 28 words are applicable.

 “… the peace officer, outside the limits of that territory, may pursue, arrest, and detain that person until a warrant can be obtained if all of the following apply.”